BaNavyBlue/gygaxian-entity/README.md

 I did end up creating a racial skills parent class each child race having different skills, and buffs.
 The Assassin class is a grand child of the main class descending from Thief.

+This project has also become a bit about designing a basic Terminal User Interface (TUI).
+Currently it's only key stroke driven but it is capable of rescaling the main frame and centering the text.

 # Current State of the Code
 Currently this code runs in the terminal and allows one to create a character using AD&D 1e calculations.